Coordinating management of cadmium levels in cocoa in Latin America and the Caribbean

 Background

-The beneficiary countries were selected based on their development status and leadership in the area of Cd research and mitigation practices.
-Colombia, Ecuador and Peru are upper middle-income countries and their current and potential capacity for researching and managing heavy metal-related problems in cocoa is recognized.
-Trinidad & Tobago, although graduated from the DAC list of ODA recipients and not eligible for the STDF, is considered valuable to the project due to its research capacity.
-It is also perceived as a location where focused research can be carried out as pilot interventions which could then be transferred to the other countries and the wider region.
+Trinidad and Tobago, although graduated from the Development Assistance Committee's list of official development assistance recipients and not eligible for STDF funding, is considered valuable to the project due to its research capacity.
+It is also perceived as a location where focused research can be carried out as pilot interventions.
+These could then be transferred to the other countries and the region.
 The Cocoa Research Centre at the University of the West Indies houses a germplasm collection from which material can be transferred to other countries.
-It is indicated that funding would be sought from other funding sources to ensure the involvement of Trinidad & Tobago.
+Funding is sought from other sources to ensure Trinidad and Tobago's involvement.

-• Target messages to women through gender-sensitive means;
+• Target messages to women through gender-sensitive means.

 PDF PDF